 If you are pulled over you can be asked to perform a DUI test such as a breathalyzer, field sobriety test, or a blood or urine test.
 It is your constitutional right to refuse the test.
 However, if you do, the police can still request a warrant for a blood test.
 If you are convicted, then the penalties are increased.
 More importantly, your license will be suspended for a year for refusing the tests.

-If you test positive and are arrested, or if your license is suspended for refusing a sobriety test, a defense attorney can fight the validity of the arrest or even whether the police officer had the right to pull you over in the first place.
+If you test positive and are arrested, or if your license is suspended for refusing a sobriety test, a defense DUI lawyer in Chester can fight the validity of the arrest or even whether the police officer had the right to pull you over in the first place.